wp-plugins/comment-contest/readme.txt

 7. Result table with winner(s)

 == Changelog ==

+= 2.1.2 =
+* Misc: Remove plugin image to be 3.8 style compliant
+* Misc: Check compatibility with Wordpress 3.8

 = 2.1.1 =
 * Fix: Conflict with the plugin "WP RSS Aggregator" because I used a reserved URL parameter (thank you Juergen)